JorgeFRod/amex-exercise/README.md

     * Uses the fetchWithRetry helper (up to 3 retries with backoff)
     * Requests data from http://event.com/getEvents
     * Returns the events data
+    * Detects when the external service is consistently failing (3+ failures within a 30-second window)
+    * I was not able to get the gradual retry logic going in time.
+I'd probably clean it up by trying to use the helper method I had created using the falloffInterval...
+    * Was close but not complete :(

 ### GET /getEventsByUserId/:id
 Fetches all events for a given user ID.